barryclark/jekyll-now/_posts/2017/2017-02-09-Ophidian-2360-Review.md

 ---
 layout: post
-title: "Review - Ophidian 2360"
+title: "Review - Ophidian 2360: Survival of the Fittest"
 description: "The Gods of various Pantheon compete in a Battle of the Bands for our souls."
 category: review
 featured: ophidian2360.jpg